Tennessee Elopement Packages

 Roan Mountain State Park

 Roan Mountain is perfect for those couples who want mountain views that come with a short hike.
-This state park is within the Blue Ridge of the Appalachian mountains and is surrounded by gorgeous forest.
+This state park is within the Blue Ridge of the Appalachian mountains and is surrounded by gorgeous forests.

 The hike is around 4.5 miles to the summit.
 It’s perfect for couples who want to go on an adventure together without feeling too overwhelmed.